Francis Picabia: Personal life

+After the success of The Postcard, in 2025, Europa Press published the novel Gabriele.
+The novel was written by Anne Berest and sister Claire Berest.
+The book goes into detail about Gabriele’s life from historical documents, family records and interviews and how Francis and Gabriele met and the two developed a relationship that "changed art history."

+In the book, the Berest sisters talk about the emergence of Dadaism and the friends and acquaintances Francis and Gabriele made along the way.
+Artists like Marcel Duchamp, Guillaume Apollinaire, Gertrude Stein, Isadora Duncan amongst others.
+In the novel, the sisters talk about Gabriële and Francis having an active love triangle going for years with Duchamp during the Picabias’ marriage.
+“Gabriële” is billed as a novel but the sisters write in a forward the events “really did happen to its main characters, though we’ve told them our own way.”

 Legacy

 Public collections holding works by Picabia include the Museum of Modern Art and Solomon R. Guggenheim Museum in New York; the Philadelphia Museum of Art; the Art Institute of Chicago; the Tate Gallery, London and the Musée National d'Art Moderne, Paris.

 In the mid-1980s two of Picabia's Dada writings, Who Knows and Yes No were published in English by Hanuman Books and in 2007 MIT Press published a large book of his poetry and other writings in English called I Am a Beautiful Monster: Poetry, Prose, and Provocation that was translated by Marc Lowenthal.

 A major retrospective of Picabia's work in the United States was held in 2016 at Kunsthaus Zürich and then from 2016 to 2017 at the Museum of Modern Art, New York.
 The retrospective was widely discussed by international art critics such as Philippe Dagen from Le Monde.

 Among the artists influenced by Picabia's work are the American artists David Salle and Julian Schnabel, the German artist Sigmar Polke, and the Italian artist Francesco Clemente.
 In 1996, French artist Jean-Jacques Lebel initiated and co-curated the exhibition Picabia, Dalmau 1922 (with reference to Picabia's solo exhibition at Galeries Dalmau in 1922) shown at Fundació Antoni Tàpies in Barcelona and the Musée National d'Art Moderne, Centre Pompidou.
 In 2002, the artists Peter Fischli & David Weiss installed Suzanne Pagé's retrospective devoted to Picabia at the musée d'art moderne de la ville de Paris (MAMVP).